Tonycdd/ExamSimulation/README.md

 # ExamSimulation
-Project for simulating a exam in FMI Hall
+Project for simulating an exam in FMI Hall